SamGSchwing/DH101/_makes/week08.md

   <img src="{{ '/assets/images/Screenshot 2026-05-10 16184.png' | relative_url }}" alt="Week 8 artifact" style="width:100%;height:auto;box-shadow:0 12px 30px rgba(0,0,0,0.08);border-radius:16px;" />
 </div>

-<p>This image is a sketch of how the website thisisnotahuman.com works</p>
+<p>These images were created through DALLE-3 with the use and variation of the prompt: Create a highly realistic image of a red sunset reflected in the glass of a high rise skyscraper, with the city spread out behind and below</p>
 </div>

 <div class="card-section">